salvatore-lorenzo/quantum-palermo-home/content/authors/davide-valenti/_index.md

 # List each interest with a dash
 interests:
   - Statistical properties of matter in quantum physics
-  - Open quantum systems
+  - Open & metastable quantum systems
-  - Metastable quantum states.
-  - Noise effects in quantum systems.
-  - Quantum phase transitions.
+  - Quantum phase transitions
-  - Theoretical treatment and modeling for classical physical systems
-  - Noise-induced effects in nonlinear systems.
+  - Noise-induced effects in nonlinear and superconducting systems
-  - Noise effects on superconducting devices.
-  - Josephson junctions for axion detection.
+  - Josephson junctions for axion detection